Capping Show: Sextet

 1975 saw the introduction of pierrot make-up.
 This, along with the clown costumes, immediately identifies the group to the public and continues today.

-Since the late 1970s the group has continued to go from strength to strength helped by the creative wit of the members, the famous arrangements done by Prof John Drummond, and lyrics supplied to them from the late Nigel Eastgate.
+Since the late 1970s the group has continued to grow, helped by the creative wit of the members, the famous arrangements done by Prof John Drummond, and lyrics supplied to them from the late Nigel Eastgate.
 Never a member of the group, Nigel penned the legendary ‘Sideways,’ ‘Tight Mistress’ and ‘Tired of Muldoon’ lyrics as well as dozens of topical songs for more than 40 years for the group.

 Keith Stronach, a member in the early 1930s, kept sending lyrics to the group for more than 20 years.
 Similarly, Bill Hilliker, a member in 1929, 1933 and 1934, maintained a lifelong interest in the Sextet, auditioning members until the early 1960s.
 Ian C. Robertson sang in the group in the early 1960s but continued to assist them musically until 1969.
 It is people such as these that, along with the dedicated members that has enabled the Sextet to survive.

 Notable former members include Peter Chin, Sir William Southgate, Bryan Drake, Dr John Borrie, Geoffrey de Lautour, Roger Wilson, Piri Sciascia, Richard Madden, Martin Snell, Simon O'Neill, Jonathan Lemalu, Tecwyn Evans, and Robbie Schmidt.

 Less well-known members include Mark Wigglesworth, Dominic Edmond, and Jack Fisher.

 Recently, some songs have stuck with students at Otago University, becoming known as 'modern classics'.
 These songs include the ever-loved 'Uncle Kevin' (Slice of Heaven), 'Jerkin It' (Tragedy/Money, Money, Money), 'Vape' (Faith), and 'Pepperoni With Stuffed Crust' (Another One Bites the Dust).